Exclusive: Claire Lester on How to Bridge the Generation Gap

 Prevue: Our events should be a reflection of the world we live in, but the younger demographics don’t seem to have representation at events anywhere near equal to their actual numbers in society as a whole.
 Are they just not interested in coming to events?

 Lester: You do see more Boomers and Gen X and fewer Millennials and Gen Z at events than you do in the workforce, generally speaking.
 Are they just not interested, or are we not listening and speaking to them?
 I think it’s a misperception to say they’re just not interested in events.
-The younger generations may not have been trained to go in and network from scratch — there are statistics that show they don’t want to go to events alone.
+The younger generations may not be comfortable with the existing structure of events.
+For example, they haven’t been trained to go in and network from scratch.
 Knowing that, how do we change the event?
 Do we offer a package to make it easier for them to attend with their own cohort?
 Do we find ways to pair younger generations with those who are mid-career?

 Creating environments where engagement is safe is really important.
 There must be different ways for people to interact, both passive and active.
 Even something as simple as incorporating a polling system in a session can change the dynamic — younger generations aren’t interested in one-way conversations.